MVillate/Git_Basics/README.md

 git branch name_prompt
 ```

-To select the branch to start working on it
+To select the branch to start working on it.
+After this point you can start commiting in this branch normally.

 ```bash
 git checkout name_prompt